Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >
 >For instance, Fatty McBoomboom and Elboze Freely were characters I came up with.
 The artists then did a rendition based on my description.
 Then Lorne would provide some feedback, then I made the area and gameplay.

+## His work on Stranger's Wrath

 **Nemin:**
 Really?
 I had the impression that probably you were just given orders, but this is much nicer.
-This is a nice segue to my next batch of questions about the game itself.
+This is a nice segue to my next batch of questions about the game itself:
 Firstly I'd ask what you know about "Stranger Arena"?
 Did you play it?

 > **David Fried:**